dwyl/phase-three/plan.md

   + Agile development
 + Building content around our business
 + Focus on video tutorials
-  + Purpose of this is two-fold: establish a new channel of learning for our community (especially for visual learners), continue to enhance our reputation for educating and creating in-bound links
+  + Purpose of this is multi-fold: establish a new channel of learning for our community (especially for visual learners), continue to enhance our reputation for educating and creating in-bound links
+  + We use our own products as the subject of our beginner videos (I'm particularly excited about the user testing one)

 ### Co-working